tyconsulting/blog.tyang.github.io/_posts/2019-09-08-configuring-azure-management-group-hierarchy-using-azure-devops.md

 <ol>
     <li>The first task executes configure-managementGroups.ps1 with the –whatif switch to perform a dry run against the input file provided for the stage.
 It ensures there are no errors with the given input file before continuing to the next step.</li>
-    <li>If the first task completes successful, the second task performs the “real-run” to configure the hierarchy and placing subscriptions in management groups.</li>
+    <li>If the first task completes successful, the second task performs the "real-run" to configure the hierarchy and placing subscriptions in management groups.</li>
 </ol>

 <strong>Step 1: What-if Dry run:</strong>